Condominium Association Loan Program

 Program Overview

 HGIA’s Condominium Association Loan Program and Loan Loss Reserve Program provides financing and credit enhancements to support AOAOs in completing essential maintenance and repair projects.
-The Programs assist AOAOs unable to obtain traditional financing to implement repairs that will reduce risk and improve insurability.
+The Programs assist AOAOs unable to obtain financing from traditional financial institutions to implement repairs that will reduce risk and improve insurability.
 Both the Loan Program and Loan Loss Reserve Program share the same borrower eligibility and allowable uses focused on fire safety, plumbing, roofing, and other risk‑reducing repairs and maintenance.

 New loan commitments using Act 296, SLH 2025 funds may be made through June 30, 2027, based on funding availability.